The Express Lane to Spam and Centralization: An Empirical Analysis of Arbitrum's Timeboost: Introduction

-\Arrow \textbf{Centralization of Control.} Despite Timeboost's rotating auction design, express lane rights are highly concentrated, with two entities (Selini Capital and Wintermute) winning over 90\% of rounds.
+To answer these questions, we analyze auction outcomes, bidding behavior, transaction ordering, reverted transactions, \gls{MEV} extraction patterns, and the economics of secondary-market providers such as Kairos.
+Our analysis provides several insights and contributions that are summarized as follows:

-\Arrow \textbf{Transaction Inclusion Reliability.} While timeboosted transactions are often included earlier in blocks, their position is inconsistent and nearly 22\% revert, showing that priority access does not guarantee execution nor does it reduce spam.
+\Arrow \textbf{Auction-Induced Concentration.} Despite Timeboost's rotating auction design, express lane access is highly concentrated.
+Three entities account for more than 99\% of winning rounds, demonstrating that auction-based allocation does not necessarily lead to broad participation.

-\Arrow \textbf{MEV Extraction Dynamics.} Profitable arbitrages cluster at the end of blocks, undermining the value of express lane access; only a few users actually leverage Timeboost for cyclic arbitrage.
+\Arrow \textbf{Express lane Reliability and Spam.} Approximately 30\% of all timeboosted transactions revert.
+Although express lane transactions often appear earlier in blocks, priority access does not guarantee successful execution and does not eliminate spam.